-Girish was at the convention to deliver a lecture on his research findings about the need of empowering house wives and women.
+Girish was at the convention to deliver a lecture on his research findings on empowering homemakers and women.
 It focussed on giving financial assistance and other aids to the small-scale industry schemes in developing and under-developed countries.

 The United Nations had conceptualised the event ‘Great Minds, Great Ideas’ to attract ideas in a forum where countries could exchange best practices.
-Girish was representing India and those papers contained his vision and a proposal for his idea.
+Girish was representing India, and those papers contained his vision and a proposal for his opinion.

 “Good luck, Girish,” Jaya smiled and hoped they could meet up for a coffee at the end of the programme.

 The forum of Great Minds, Great Ideas was a great initiative.
-Girish felt when ideas from different societies and economies merge, it will have a positive influence in establishing collaborations and the necessary infrastructure to realise development projects.
+Girish felt when ideas from different societies and economies merge; it will positively influence establishing collaborations and the necessary infrastructure to realise development projects.

-Girish stumbled a couple of times, but overall managed to cover his idea to the audience, which had gathered from all over the world.
+Girish stumbled a couple of times.
+Overall, he managed to cover his idea to the audience, which had gathered from all over the world.

 At the Q&A session following his talk, he was asked by an English delegate, ‘What is the most important element to realise this dream?
 And should it be through government or private?’

-Girish was visibly disappointed – however, he knew the world must get rid of its desires to fight battles, wage wars and kill lives and destroy our environment.
+Girish was visibly disappointed – however, he knew the world must get rid of its desires to fight battles, wage wars, kill lives, and destroy our environment.